uwegeercken/rule_maintenance_war/README.md

 There is basic LDAP support available: when a user logs in, the userid and password can be checked against the LDAP server.

 A transformation from Pentaho PDI containing Rule Engine steps may be imported.
-As a consequence the user does not need to type in field names and types - when writing rules or actions - but may select the fields from a dropdown.
+As a consequence the user does not need to type in field names and types - when writing rules or actions - but is able to select the fields from a dropdown.

-last update: uwe geercken - 2016-03-26
+last update: uwe geercken - 2016-04-16